Vadfoss: Industry

 Though many people live in Vadfoss, the nearby river and the dam in the north of the village have made it a popular area for industry.
 Vafoss Dam was built in the late 1800s to power the Vafos AS pulp mill, the second such dam built on the river.
 In 1954, the Vafoss Power Plant was put into operation on the dam by Skagerak Kraft, with the provision that one of its turbines would be used to power the pulp mill.
 The hydroelectric plant uses two Francis turbines to convert a 13 m water drop into 15 GWh of power annually.
 As promised, one turbine directly powers the pulp mill, and Vafos AS is still in operation, producing about 80000 t of pulp yearly from locally sourced spruce logs.

 Vafoss Power Plant is just one of seven hydroelectric plants in the Kragerø watershed, and one of five on the Kragerø River.
 Other nearby plants are the Langfoss Power Plant, which lies less than half a mile up the river, and Kammerfoss Power Plant to the south of Vadfoss.
-The five plants on the Kragerø River combined with the two others on Suvdøla in Drangedal produce an average of 123 GWh of electricity per year.
+The five plants on the Kragerø River combined with the two others on Suvdøla in Drangedal Municipality produce an average of 123 GWh of electricity per year.